Conflict in South Lebanon

 THE IMPACT OF THE CONFLICT IN LEBANON

 On 8 October 2023, daily exchanges of fire began between the Israel Forces and Hezbollah and other armed groups, within a 10 km radius from the southern Lebanese border, mainly in the districts of Bint Jbeil, Marjayoun, Hasbaya and Tyre.
 Since January 2024, shelling has extended further, involving the districts of Nabatieh and Jezzine.
-Currently, we are witnessing a steady escalation of hostilities in Lebanon, with Israeli air strikes extending well beyond the southern border.
+Currently, the most intense bombardment remains concentrated in areas within 12 km of the Blue Line, while targeted Israeli airstrikes extend far into the country.

 The ongoing violence has not spared civilians, including women, children, volunteer rescue workers and media personnel.
-To date, 83 civilians have been killed.
-Among them were 26 women, 12 children, 3 journalists and 19 health workers.
+To date, 120 civilians have been killed.

-In recent months, we are witnessing mass displacements of Lebanese, Syrian refugees, Palestinians and migrants moving north to escape hostilities, mainly in Tyre, Saida and Beirut.
-To date, we are talking about some 94,000 displaced people.
+In recent months, we are witnessing mass displacements of Lebanese and Syrian refugees moving north to escape hostilities, mainly in Tyre, Saida and Beirut.
+To date, we are talking about some 102,523 displaced people.
 Approximately 60,000 people continue to live in conflict areas, exposed to daily shelling and without access to basic services.

 THE MAIN VULNERABILITIES AMONG DISPLACED PEOPLE